Frequently asked questions

 The strap of my goggles is twisted.
 How do I fix it?

 Please hold one eye piece and turn the other one around the nose bridge.
 The strap will untwist.
 If it only gets more twisted, turn it the other way.
-Alternatively, you can pull the goggles apart at the nose bridge and then snap them back together so that the strap is fixed.
+Alternatively, you can pull the goggles apart at the nose bridge, straighten the strap, and then snap them back together.

 You can watch a demonstration here:https://www.youtube.com/watch?v=8BQwW54GU9U

 My new goggles get foggy after swimming for 10 minutes.
 How can I avoid it?
 How does anti-fog work?

-However, sometimes the water does not condense evenly on the lens, and the lenses can turn blurry after 10 minutes.
-If this happens, submerge the goggles in water, then let the water drain.
+Sometimes the factory-applied anti-fog coating needs to be activated.
+If you begin your swim with dry lenses, water vapor may not condense evenly, and the lenses can turn blurry after a few minutes.
+If this happens, submerge your goggles in water, then let the water drain.
 Next, smear the inside of the lenses with your soft fingertip or knuckle.
 After swiping the wet lens 3-10 times, the lens should feel a bit slippery, and should not fog.
 If the lenses are not slippery at all, the original anti-fog coating has worn off.
-(Please use fingertip or knuckle only on the inside of the goggle lens.
-Don't wipe it with cloth.
-It will leave scratch marks.)

-After the original anti-fog coating has worn off, you can use baby shampoo or a commercial anti-fog product to keep your lenses clear.
-To use baby shampoo, apply a very thin layer to the inside of each lens, and then dip the goggles in water to activate it.
+After the original anti-fog coating is gone, you can use baby shampoo or a commercial anti-fog product to keep your lenses clear.
+To use baby shampoo in the DIY anti-fog bottle included with your goggles, see the instructions above or on our instruction page.
+If you do not have a DIY anti-fog bottle, carefully smear a very thin layer of baby shampoo on the inside of each lens, and then dip the goggles in water to activate it.